liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. seamless
 1. this program is a bit slow
 1. I’ll give you a lift to the supermarket; I’ll drop you off at the airport
-1. front matter; back matter
+1. front matter; back matter; 扉页，附录
 1. do not approach me
 1. seize the opportunity
-1. prominent; dominant; predominant; prevalent
+1. prominent; dominant; predominant; prevalent; In summary, while these terms share the common idea of something being prominent or prevailing, \"prominent\" emphasizes visibility or distinction, \"dominant\" implies control or authority, \"predominant\" highlights the majority or most common element, and \"prevalent\" denotes wide existence or acceptance.
-1. recurrence relation; state transition equation
+1. recurrence relation; state transition equation; 递推关系，状态转移方程
 1. data lineage analysis
 1. I really enjoy exercising!
 I usually go to the gym to work out and do some anaerobic weightlifting
 1. this feature will not perform additional state reporting